 days to maturity, plant height, flag leaf length while negative and significant association with number of productive tillers per plant, 1000 grain weight and grain yield per plant.
-The result for positive association is in accordance with [4,6,7,9] for days to maturity and plant height while negative association is in accordance with [4,6] for tillers and grain yield.
+The result for positive association is in accordance with [4,6,7,9] for days to maturity and plant height while negative association is in accordance with [4,6] for number of productive tillers and grain yield.
 [2,7,9] recorded for negative association for 1000 grain weight.

 Table-1 Yield and Ancillary data of Advance Variety Trial-2 Aromatic Short Grain of AVT-2 (ASG) trial sown on Kharif -2013